nobe4/action-ln/docs/development.md

 ## Development

-To test the action from a branch, run `npm run build` and commit the `dist` folder.
+To test the action from a branch, run `npm run build` and `npm run build:add`.

 You can now use the branch name to test your code.